-This Air Fryer Tilapia is ready in under 16 minutes using 5 ingredients.
-Crispy on the outside with tender and juicy fish, it is a perfect weeknight dinner your entire family will love.
+This Air Fryer Breaded Tilapia is ready in under 16 minutes with just 5 ingredients.
+It's crispy on the outside and tender and juicy on the inside, thanks to a simplified breading technique - A quick and healthy air fryer fish recipe that the whole family will love!

 Jump to: